Step-by-step advice on laying a simple deck

 The fasteners create the required 6mm expansion gap between the deck boards when fitted width to width.

-Top tip: Composite drilling
+Top tip: Solid composite drilling

-When drilling large or deep holes into composite decking, periodically lift the drill bit out of each hole and remove the shavings with a gentle blow.
+When drilling large or deep holes into solid composite decking, periodically lift the drill bit out of each hole and remove the shavings with a gentle blow.

 When installing the last board, there are two options.
 You can install it: